Cisco Digital Network Architecture (DNA) offers centralized, intuitive management that makes it fast and easy to design, provision,

 Before you begin

-You need to have the following information to complete the wizard:
+You will need to have the following information to complete the wizard:

 For discovery: The IP address to start from (if choosing CDP discovery) or the starting and ending IP addresses (if choosing